-d) the impact on biodiversity through loss of or damage to habitats and/or species is minimised;
+d) the impact on biodiversity through loss of or damage to habitats and/or species is minimised and where possible maintained through protective measures;

-All proposals for new, and extensions to existing minerals and waste management development, must submit an ecological survey of the site, prepared by a suitably qualified professional, prior to development taking place...
+All proposals for new, and extensions to existing minerals and waste management development, must submit an ecological survey (which must include a scheme for mitigation and compensation where required) of the site with the planning application (or in advance of the planning application where the type and location of the proposed could have a significant impact on biodiversity and existing information is lacking or inadequate).
+The survey must be prepared by a suitably qualified professional (...)"